 “I see; Ivy, you should; it’s a great opportunity.
 Listen, Steve called while you were on the phone with Diana.
 They want to meet up at Hoolihans for a drink.
 What do you think?
 It’ll take your mind off Muhammed and this looming decision,” she says.

-“Sure, sounds good,” I say softening my voice and sitting down,” Jonie, I don’t like how Scott talks to you.
+“Sure, sounds good,” I say softening my voice and sitting down.
+“Jonie, I don’t like how Scott talks to you.
 He made a rude comment about your outfit and then a joke about your job last time we were out.
 These aren’t things a good boyfriend does, in my opinion.”

 “I know, I have started to notice it too.
 I’m not sure our relationship will last, but I might try to talk to him first and see if it gets better,” she says.